cbragg9/SQL-Employee-Tracker/README.md

 ## Latest Commit
+-Department name shows up in instead of department id when viewing all roles
+-Managers listed by distinct manager_id instead of not null

+## Previous Commits
 -Abbreviated SQL query
 -Manager name provided by Left Join instead of JS function

-## Previous Commits
 -Added more options to return to main prompt
 -Adding or updating employees can now have null managers
 -Created functions to replace Manager ID with Manager names